daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-07-31-F1F2-project-data-analysis-Hawaii-2023.md

 # Respirometry Protocol

 We examined metabolic rates using respirometry protocols used in our examination of larvae with different symbiont species in June 2023.
-The full notebook post from our work in this project can [be found on my notebook website here](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/Hawaii-2023-Coral-Spawning-and-Field-Expedition-Daily-Entry/) and at the [GitHub repository for our project here] (https://github.com/AHuffmyer/larval_symbiont_TPC).
+The full notebook post from our work in this project can [be found on my notebook website here](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/Hawaii-2023-Coral-Spawning-and-Field-Expedition-Daily-Entry/) and at the [GitHub repository for our project here](https://github.com/AHuffmyer/larval_symbiont_TPC).

 This protocol is adapted from the [Putnam Lab SDR equipment and respirometry protocol](https://github.com/Putnam-Lab/Lab_Management/blob/master/Lab_Resources/Equipment_Protocols/Respirometry_Protocol/SDR-Respirometry-Protocol.md).

-The Coral Resilience lab successfully collected spawn and fertilized gametes from parents (F1 WT) of non-bleached corals and wildtype adults (F1 WT) as well as 5-year-old WT (F2 WT) and NB offspring (F2 NB).
+The Coral Resilience lab successfully collected larvae from parent colonies (F1 WT) of non-bleached corals and wildtype adults (F1 WT) as well as larvae spawned from 5-year-old WT (F2 WT) and NB offspring (F2 NB).

 Respirometry measurements were conducted with a dual Sensor Dish Reader (SDR, PreSens) in combination with a glass 24-well microplate (80 µL wells) in incubators with an AquaIllumination Prime 16HD light source.
 Oxygen concentration (µmol per litre) is read every 15 seconds in each well.
 Pools of 5 larvae of each type (F1/F2 WT/NB) are loaded into each well.
 Each plate contained 5 wells of each larval group along with 4 blanks.
 All runs were run on duplicate plates (n=10 per larval group per temperature).
 Blanks and larval wells were loaded with 1 µm filtered seawater.